 Negative Thinking.
 Excessive Worry.
 Catastrophising.
+Helplessness.

-Negative Thinking can have a serious impact on your confidence, self-esteem or self-assurance.
+Negative thinking can have a serious impact on your confidence, self-esteem or self-assurance.
 It can lead to depression, anxiety or social phobia.

 We all experience negative thinking at times, we all have negative thoughts that hold us back occasionally.
 But when those thoughts become our outlook, when everything we do or think about is undermined by our own negativity or pessimism then it can have a huge impact on a person’s life and on those around them.

 - Feeling uninteresting or boring or that you have nothing of interest or use to say;

 - when all your luck seems to be bad and nothing ever works the way it should;

 - thoughts of death, illness or mishap;

 - when tasks feel they need a supreme effort yet gain little reward;

 - a sense of dread, doom or feeling “What’s the point?”